 - No matter how friendly, cute, small, and non-threatening a dog may appear to be, even if the dog is wagging his tail, it is essential that permission is given by the pet parent to approach their dog.
 This includes dogs that are on a leash and even wagging their tail.

 2. The proper way to pet a dog, any dog, is to first let the dog sniff your hand, fingers curled, rather than extended, should the dog decide to bite.
-If the dog appears accepting of your friendly gesture, then pet the dog gently and calmly under his chin.
+If the dog appears accepting of your friendly gesture, then pet the dog gently and calmly with your palm up, under the dog’s chin.

 A good sign to look for is if the dog appears to be well trained and is sitting, without being restrained, as instructed to do so, by the pet parent.

 Children should be taught to ask their parents, for permission to ask the pet parent, for permission to pet a strange dog.

 It is important to keep in mind that not all dogs like to be touched by strangers.
 Not all dogs like children.
 Not all dogs are comfortable in confined areas or unfamiliar places especially that are noisy or there are a lot of distractions.
 Older dogs that are blind or physically challenged by arthritis or other medical issues, may not appreciate being approached or touched especially by strangers.
 Rescue dogs may have suffered abuse at some time in their life and should not be approached without permission by the pet parent.

 Approximately 5 MILLION people are bitten by dogs each year in the United States.